kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Comparing Models Fairly

-Use the same splits.
+Use the same splits
-Use the same metrics.
+Use the same metrics
 Control randomness

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.